Annuity Training Law

 1. How can I locate courses that are approved to satisfy the eight-hour annuity training requirement?

-Yes, both classroom and correspondence courses have been approved by the California Department of Insurance (CDI) to meet this requirement.
+Classroom, correspondence, and online courses have been approved by the California Department of Insurance (CDI) to meet this requirement.
 A listing of the courses approved by CDI can be accessed on this Web site using the following link: education provider/course search.
-Be sure to select "Life-Only Agent" as the License Type, "Continuing Education" as the Education Type, and the "Annuity8-Hour" as the Category Type.
+Be sure to select "Life" as the License Type, "Continuing Education" as the Education Type, and the "Annuity8-Hour" as the Category Type.

 2. How can I locate courses that are approved to satisfy the four-hour annuity training requirement?